vjragav7/customer-repository/README.md

 To run the application, execute:

 mvn package && java -jar target/customer-repo-0.0.1-SNAPSHOT.jar
+or
+mvn spring-boot:run

+## Run the cucumber tests

+After running the application and ensuring that it has launched successfully, to run the cucumber test, execute:

+mvn -Dtest=RunCustomerCukes test